charri/Font-Awesome-WPF/README-UWP.md

 Or search & install the package via the NuGet Package Manager.

-> Please note: The FontAwesome.WPF package also targets for UWP.
-(As "WPF" is part of the package name it makes more sense to have a different package for UWP aswell.)
+> Please note: The FontAwesome.WPF package also targets UWP.
+(As "WPF" is part of the package name it makes more sense to have a different package for UWP as well.)

 ### Usage XAML